10 Ways To Create Curb Appeal

 10. PAINT

 Paint the exterior if needed.
-Painting is a big one and can be expensive but if you plan to put your house on the market and it is in need painting, then just that alone will make a huge difference to curb appeal.
+Painting is a big one and can be expensive, but if you plan to put your house on the market and it is in need of painting, then just that alone will make a huge difference to curb appeal.

 - 1. PRESSURE WASHING OUTDOOR AREAS